soskek/bookcorpus/README.md

 # Homemade BookCorpus

-You can reproduce BookCorpus by yourself.
+These are scripts to reproduce BookCorpus by yourself.

 [BookCorpus](http://yknzhu.wixsite.com/mbweb) is a popular large-scale text corpus, espetially for unsupervised learning of sentence encoders/decoders.
 However, BookCorpus is no longer distributed...